umutphp/laravel-model-recommendation/README.md

 ModelName::generateRecommendations();
 ```

 * To get the list of recommended models for a model.
+This function can be called in an Artisan command and scheduled to run periodically.

 ```php
 $recommendations = $model->getRecommendations();